bjornblomqvist/mayi/README.markdown

   before_filter :init_access

   def init_access
-    # Refresh with the relevant data for this request
+    # Create a new instance of MyBasicAccess with the current session
     ApplicationController.access.refresh({:session => session})
   end